Raj Kapoor

-Born in Peshawar as the son of Prithviraj Kapoor of the Kapoor family, Raj Kapoor starred in and produced many films for which he received multiple accolades, including three National Film Awards and 11 Filmfare Awards in India.
-He was inspired by Charlie Chaplin and played characters based on The Tramp in films such as Awaara (1951, also as producer) and Shree 420 (1955).
-His performance in Awaara was ranked as one of the "Top-Ten Greatest Performances of All Time in World Cinema" by Time magazine in 2005; both that and his other produced film Boot Polish (1954) competed for the Palme d'Or grand prize at the Cannes Film Festival.
+Born in Peshawar as the eldest son of Prithviraj Kapoor of the Kapoor family, Raj Kapoor starred in and produced many films for which he received multiple accolades, including three National Film Awards and 11 Filmfare Awards in India.
+He was inspired by Charlie Chaplin and played characters based on The Tramp in films, such as Awaara (1951), Shree 420 (1955) and Mera Naam Joker (1970).
+His performance in Awaara was ranked as one of the "Top-Ten Greatest Performances of All Time in World Cinema" by Time magazine in 2005.
+His films Awaara (1951) and Boot Polish (1954) competed for the Palme d'Or prize at the Cannes Film Festival in 1951 and 1955's editions respectively.

-His movies were global commercial successes in parts of Asia, the Middle East, Africa and the Soviet bloc.
+His films were global commercial successes in parts of Asia, the Middle East, the Caribbean, Africa, and the Soviet bloc.
 The Government of India honoured him with the Padma Bhushan in 1971 for his contributions to the arts.
-India's highest award in cinema, the Dadasaheb Phalke Award, was bestowed on him in 1987 by the Government of India.
+India's highest award in cinema, the Dadasaheb Phalke Award, was bestowed to him in 1988 by the Government of India.

 Early life and background

-Raj Kapoor was born as Shrishti Nath Kapoor on 14 December 1924 at Kapoor Haveli, a large house then owned by his grandfather in the Qissa Khwani Bazaar neighborhood of Peshawar, British India into a Punjabi Hindu family of the Kapoor clan, who belonged to the Dhai Ghar Khatri community.
+Raj Kapoor was born as Ranbir Raj Kapoor on 14 December 1924 at Kapoor Haveli, a large house then owned by his grandfather in the Qissa Khwani Bazaar neighborhood of Peshawar, British India into a Punjabi Hindu family who belonged to the sunar community.
+He had an Arya Samaji upbringing.
 His parents were Prithviraj Kapoor and Ramsarni Devi Kapoor (née Mehra).
 The Kapoor family hailed originally from Samundri, Samundri Tehsil, Lyallpur District, Punjab Province, British India.
-He was the eldest sibling of six children in the family.
-He was the grandson of Dewan Basheshwarnath Kapoor, great-grandson of Dewan Keshavmal Kapoor, and great-great-grandson of Dewan Murli Mal Kapoor, and was part of the famous Kapoor family.
-His brothers were the late actors Shammi Kapoor and Shashi Kapoor.
-He also had a sister named Urmila Sial.
+He was the eldest of six children in the family.
+He was the grandson of Dewan Basheshwarnath Kapoor, great-grandson of Dewan Keshavmal Kapoor, and great-great-grandson of Dewan Murli Mal Kapoor, and was part of the Kapoor family.
+His brothers were the late actors Shammi Kapoor (1931-2011) and Shashi Kapoor (1938-2017).
+He also had a sister named Urmila Sial (1935-2001).
 Two other siblings died in infancy.
-Kapoor's family later on moved from Peshawar, North-West Frontier Province to Bombay, Bombay Presidency for residence and for education.
+Kapoor's family later on moved from Peshawar to Bombay for residence and for education.

+As Prithviraj moved from city to city early in his career during the 1930s, the family had to move too.
+Raj Kapoor attended several different schools like Colonel Brown Cambridge School in Dehradun, St Xavier's Collegiate School in Calcutta and Campion School in Bombay.

+Extended family

-He is the nephew of actor Trilok Kapoor, who is the younger brother of his father Prithviraj Kapoor.
-His first cousin was actor Subbiraj who was his father's sister's son.
+He is the nephew of actor Trilok Kapoor, who is the younger brother of his father.
+His first cousin was director Vijay Kapoor who was the son of Trilok Kapoor and actor Subbiraj who was his father's sister's son.
 His father's cousin was film producer Surinder Kapoor, whose children are producer Boney Kapoor and actors Anil Kapoor and Sanjay Kapoor.
 His father's maternal first cousins were actors Kamal Kapoor, Ravindra Kapoor, and Nandkishore Kapoor.
-Kamal Kapoor's grandson is filmmaker Goldie Behl.
+Kamal's grandson is filmmaker Goldie Behl.
 His maternal first cousin, Juggal Kishore Mehra, was a singer, whose step-granddaughter, Salma Agha, later became an actress and singer.

-As Prithviraj moved from city to city early in his career during the 1930s, the family had to move too.
-Raj Kapoor attended several different schools like Colonel Brown Cambridge School in Dera Doon, St Xavier's Collegiate School in Calcutta and Campion School in Bombay.